Jawun works with local Indigenous leaders to help determine priorities for the Cape York region.

-Founder and Director of Strategy, Cape York Partnership; Chairman, Good to Great Schools Australia; Jawun Patron> Read more
+Founder and Director of Strategy, Cape York Partnership; Chairman, Good to Great Schools Australia; Jawun Founder and Patron> Read more

 Noel Pearson comes from the Guugu Yimidhirr community of Hopevale on South Eastern Cape York Peninsula.
 He is an Indigenous Australian, land rights activist and a history and law graduate of the University of Sydney.